GhostofGoes/getmac/README.md

 Keep calm, open a GitHub issue, and I'd be more than happy to help.
 * Older Python versions (2.5/3.3 and older) are not officially supported.
 If you're running these, all is not lost!
-Simply copy/paste `getmac.py` into your codebase and make the neccesary edits to be compatible with your version and distribution of Python.
+Simply copy/paste `getmac.py` into your codebase and make the necessary edits to be compatible with your version and distribution of Python.

 ## Known Issues